-EnergyVille provides the necessary know-how to realize the energy transition focusing on high and low voltage direct current grids, decision support for grid operators, and digital substations in order to enable the seamless integration of renewable energy sources into distribution and transmission systems.
-EnergyVille has the expertise in developing simulation and optimization models and tools for planning, operation and control of electrical networks in a digital world.
+EnergyVille provides the necessary know-how to realise the energy transition focusing on high and low voltage direct current grids, decision support for grid operators, and digital substations in order to enable the seamless integration of renewable energy sources into distribution and transmission systems.
+EnergyVille has the expertise in developing simulation and optimisation models and tools for planning, operation and control of electrical networks in a digital world.

 Dirk van Hertem